armand1m/golinks/README.md

 armand1m/golinks is a Next.js app using GraphQL.

-The database must be a [PostgreSQL 12.x](http://postgresql.org/) database as the GraphQL API is generated using [Postgraphile](https://www.graphile.org/postgraphile/).
+The database must be a [Postgres 12.x](http://postgresql.org/) database as the GraphQL API is generated using [Postgraphile](https://www.graphile.org/postgraphile/) and leverages features like Row Level Security only available from Postgres 9.6+.

 PostGraphile is then used as a NPM module and served through Next.js routes itself, so you don't have to worry about CORS, and the api is initialized together with the Next.js application.